jverzani/SpecialPolynomials.jl/docs/src/examples.md

 !!! note
-    The [ApproxFun](https://github.com/JuliaApproximation/ApproxFun.jl) package provides a framework to quickly and accuratately approximate functions using certain polynomial families.
+    The [ApproxFun](https://github.com/JuliaApproximation/ApproxFun.jl) package provides a framework to quickly and accuratately approximate functions using certain polynomial types.
 The choice of order and methods for most of Julia's built-in functions are conveniently provided.

 ## Plotting

-The `plot` recipe from the `Polynomials` package works as expected for the polynomial families in this package.
+The `plot` recipe from the `Polynomials` package works as expected for the polynomial types in this package.
 The domain to be plotted over matches that given by `domain`, unless this is infinite.
 A plot of the first few Chebyshev Polynomials of the second kind can be produced as follows: